 - Instructors often use proctoring to ensure the academic integrity of course assessments

 Learning in any environment requires a certain level of independence, motivation, and time management.
-Our online format allows you to balance coursework alongside your personal and professional life.
 Across a broad range of disciplines, we have seen students from diverse backgrounds, age groups, and levels of technological skill succeed while learning online.

 The basic technology requirements for our courses are minimal.
 Access to the Internet (desktop or laptop computer, tablet, smartphone, etc.) and possibly a webcam (microphone usually included) are the most typical.
 Some courses may require additional software to complete assignments and collaborate with classmates, all of which will all be available online or within the course.